+II.A.4.a).(9) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core)

+II.A.4.a).(9).(a)

-II.A.4.a).(9) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(9).(a) Fellows must not be required to sign a non-competition guarantee or restrictive covenant.
-II.A.4.a).(10) document verification of education for all fellows within 30 days of completion of or departure from the program; and, (Core) II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days.
+Fellows must not be required to sign a noncompetition guarantee or restrictive covenant.

+document verification of education for all fellows within 30 days of completion of or departure from the program; and, (Core)

+II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days.
 (Core)